 Visiting Sh'ar Shalom Synagogue, one of only five remaining sand floor synagogues in the world.

 Hopping aboard a canoe and paddling to Floyd’s Pelican Bar for dinner and drinks.

-Viewing/bathing in the seven natural waterfalls at YS Falls, one of the country’s natural treasures.
+Bathing in the seven natural waterfalls at YS Falls, one of the country’s natural treasures.

 Savoring Devon House’s world-famous ice cream.